-Arthritis Research Canada is thrilled to announce Mike Reno, lead singer of Loverboy, along with an all-star band as the feature entertainment for 2019.
-Guests will enjoy a performance that is sure to include some of Loverboy’s greatest hits.
+Arthritis Research Canada is thrilled that Mike Reno, lead singer of Loverboy, along with an all-star band, will give an up close and personal performance that is sure to include some of Loverboy’s greatest hits.

 THERE ARE MORE THAN 100 TYPES OF ARTHRITIS